microsoft/xbox-live-api/README.md

 ## What's in the API:

 *   Xbox Live Features - profile, social, presence, leaderboards, achievements, multiplayer, matchmaking, title storage
-*   Platforms - Windows UWP on Xbox One consoles and Windows 10 PCs, Xbox One XDK
+*   Xbox Live Authentication Library (XAL) public headers - Note that this repository does not contain full XAL source, it only contains XAL source files needed to support building with the Microsoft GDK.
-*   Support for Visual Studio 2017, and 2015
+*   Platforms - Microsoft GDK (targeting both PC and Console).
+Installing the Microsoft GDK is a prerequisite for building XSAPI.
+Additionally, source and projects for XDK and UWP platforms can be found at https://github.com/microsoft/xbox-live-api/tree/1807_xdk_qfe_preview
-*   NuGet packages containing binaries for Windows and Xbox One platforms
+*   Support for Visual Studio 2017 and 2019

 ## How to use the Xbox Live Services API (XSAPI)